Benjamin-code-sys/Enumeration/WinPEAS/Readme.md

 ⇒&nbsp;&nbsp; As you can imagine this might be both time consuming and risky since it might lead us to break the functionality of the program.
 Luckly we have a way around this using an automated python script by `h4wkst3r` <a href="https://github.com/h4wkst3r/InvisibilityCloak">InvisibilityCloak</a>

 ⇒&nbsp;&nbsp; This script obfuscates the entire solution by either `base64`,`rot13`, or `string reverse`.
-The procudure of how to use the script is illustrated on h4wkst3r's github page highlighted above
+The procudure of how to use the script is illustrated on h4wkst3r's github page highlighted above.